Surfshark vs Proton VPN: which VPN is better?

 We won’t know for sure unless we conduct a thorough Proton VPN vs Surfshark comparison in various VPN-related areas.
 So join us as we overview how these providers fare regarding speed, security, streaming, usability, and more.

-Surfshark vs Proton VPN
+Surfshark vs Proton VPN overview

 Furthermore, Surfshark boasts a more extensive server network, better results when unblocking geo-blocked content, and faster speeds.
-However, Proton VPN is still an excellent and worthwhile service, especially if you’re concerned about confidentiality.
+However, Proton VPN is still an excellent and worthwhile service, especially if you’re concerned about privacy.
 After all, the service is based in privacy-friendly Switzerland, while Surfshark operates in the Netherlands, a member of the Nine-Eyes alliance.

 Surfshark VPN | Proton VPN | |